 Pumpkin Sourdough Crackers

-Top these beautiful autumn inspired crackers with pumpkin seeds, black sesame seeds or even brown sugar to punctuate their seasonal appeal.
+Top these beautiful autumn inspired Pumpkin Sourdough Crackers with pumpkin seeds, black sesame seeds or even brown sugar to punctuate their seasonal appeal.
 Served with gruyere and thinly sliced apples or pears, these make a delicious appetizer or snack.

 Pumpkin Sourdough Crackers on a ceramic plate surrounded by fall leaves.